jlipsun/PowerShell-Scripts/README.md

 # PowerShell-Scripts
-Jethro Lipsun's collection of different PowerShell scripts with a focus to automate tasks.
+Jethro's collection of different PowerShell scripts with a focus to automate tasks.